learn-co-curriculum/spring-mod-1-serialization/README.md

 ## Learning Goals

-- Understand serialization
+- Explain serialization.
-- Serialize files in Java
+- Elaborate on the process of serializing a Java object.
+- Discuss how to de-serialize a byte stream into a Java object again.

 ## Introduction